MusicOfCosm/Fortran-C-Interop/README.md

 # Fortran C Interop

 There comes a question for every C/C++ programmer of what compiler to use. gcc? clang? msvc?
-In April 2023, I looked up if there was other compilers, and I found that [Intel had their own](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html), which interested me since my computer's CPU and GPU are from them.
+In April 2023, I looked up if there were other compilers, and I found that [Intel had their own](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html), which interested me since my computer's CPU and GPU are from them.
 I also saw and downloaded their [Fortran compiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html) since it seemed interesting, though I actually didn't do anything with it.

 Fast forward to December, and after updating both compilers, I decided to look more into Fortran.
 It was interesting and all, but I couldn't think of a project than I couldn't do in C/C++ instead.
 However, I knew that basically every compiled language can use C code, and it turns out, C can use Fortran code as well!